swiftpol

 Notes

-This function works independently of, and is unrelated to, the build.calculate_box_components function.
+This function works independently of, and is unrelated to, the build.calculate_box_components function, which will be deprecated in future releases.

 Raises: